-We aim to have good and informative relationships with all of our parents.
-If a child is experiencing difficulties, parents will be informed either at parents' meetings (autumn and spring terms) or during a meeting to discuss the difficulties the child may be having.
-It should not come as a surprise to a parent to learn that their child is being identified as having SEN.
+We aim to have good and informative relationships with all our parents.
+If a child is experiencing difficulties, parents will be informed either at parents' meetings (Autumn and Spring terms) or during a meeting to discuss the difficulties the child may be having.
+It should not come as a surprise to a parent to learn that their child is being identified as having SEND.

-Once a child has been identified as having SEN, the class teacher will invite the parents to a meeting to:
+Once a child has been identified as having SEND, the class teacher will invite the parents to a meeting to:

-- Let them know that their child is being placed on the SEND register on SEN support. - Discuss assessments that have been completed. - Agree a plan and provision for the term.
+- Let them know that their child is being placed on the SEND register on SEND support - Discuss assessments that have been completed - Agree a plan and provision for the term.